-- One or more of the applicant’s parents or grandparents must have been a GCSAA member for five or more consecutive years and must be a currently active GCSAA member in one of the following classifications: A, Superintendent Member, C, Retired-A, Retired-B or AA Life.
+- At least one or more of the applicant's parents or grandparents must be an active Class A, B, C, Equipment Manager, A-Retired, B-Retired or AA member of GCSAA and/or IGCEMA for five or more consecutive years.
 The competition is open to natural or adoptive offspring of GCSAA members.
-Children or grandchildren of deceased members are also eligible if the member was active at the time of his or her death.
+Children, stepchildren or grandchildren of deceased members are also eligible if the member was active at the time of his or her death.

 - The student must be enrolled full-time at an accredited institution of higher learning, or in the case of high school seniors, must be accepted at such an institution for the next academic year.
 Graduating high school seniors must include a letter of acceptance with the application

 - If the applicant is currently serving or has served in any branch of the military, they are eligible if they are enrolled in a minimum of 3 credit hours per every 9 weeks at an accredited institution of higher learning, technical school or online program.